tusharshahrs/pulumi-home/infrastructure-as-code-google-serverless-python/lab-2/README.md

 touch main.py
 ```

-Update the `requirements.txt` file with the following:
+Update the `requirements.txt` file that is under the `app` folder with the following:
 ```python
 functions-framework==3.2.0
 flask==2.1.0
 ```

-Update the `main.py` file with the following:
+Update the `main.py` file that is under the `app` folder with the following:
 ```python
 from datetime import datetime
 from flask import jsonify